gabriben/databricks-learnings/README.md

 go to main page -> import library -> pypi -> "package_name"

+whenever you restart the cluster that is attached to the notebook, you have to "detach reattach" to the cluster on the upper left corner.

-whenever you restart the cluster, you have to reinstall farm: uninstall (go to workspace -> "farm" -> uninstall) -> restart cluster -> install (go to workspace -> "farm" -> install)
+%, you have to reinstall farm:
+% uninstall (go to workspace -> "farm" -> uninstall) -> restart cluster -> install (go to workspace -> "farm" -> install)

 Once one is done testing, it is easier to move to a standard cluster, so as to start scheduling and always have the packages installed.